build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 ---
-title: "Migrate a SQL Server Database in the Cloud"
+title: "Migrate a SQL Server Database to the Cloud"
 description: "Migrating a SQL Server database to the cloud is similar to migrating a database to a new server.
 The cloud can simplify the process through the use of managed services such as AWS Lightsail."
 tags:
     - tutorials